A restaurant dish laid out on a teal plate A restaurant dish laid out on a teal plate

 Regional Chinese street food

 Local North London restaurant Xi'an Impression might be small and humble but it's made a big impact on the London food scene.
-This unassuming spot serves food from the Xi'an region of China, with tempting street food like hand-pulled noodles, Xi'an-style burgers, and shredded bread in broth.
+This unassuming spot serves food from the Xi'an region of China, with tempting choices like hand-pulled noodles, Xi'an-style burgers, and shredded bread in broth.
 Eat here for a fresh experience of Chinese food.

 Sketch (The Glade)